top of page

 The Album Cover

 The typeless cover for And In The Darkness, Hearts Aglow follows the lineage of iconic no-type records like Kimono My House by Sparks and Weyes Blood’s own Titanic Rising.
 These album covers build mystique by letting the imagery speak first, and this project uses the same strategy.
+It also responds to a practical reality of contemporary music consumption.
+Album covers are now primarily viewed at thumbnail scale on streaming platforms, where typography often becomes illegible.
+A strong image reads at any size.

 The absence of typography invites the viewer to encounter the world directly, without framing or explanation.
 It feels mythic, cinematic, and immediate in the way strong album covers do, offering a visual mystery that unfolds the longer you sit with it.